technomile/Heroku-CakePHP-MySQL/README.md

 [TechnoMile](http://www.technomile.com) created a sample website that demonstrates how to build customer blog with [CakePHP](http://www.cakephp.org).

-You can deploy your own version of CakePHP + MySQL on Heroku in seconds using the Heroku button below:
+You can deploy your own version of CakePHP with MySQL on Heroku in seconds using the Heroku button below:

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/technomile/Heroku-CakePHP)

 You can see a live demo at [Heroku CakePHP MySQL](http://heroku-cakephp-mysql.herokuapp.com/)

-You can deploy your own version of CakePHP + PostgreSQL on Heroku in seconds using the Heroku button below:
+You can deploy your own version of CakePHP with PostgreSQL on Heroku in seconds using the Heroku button below:

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/technomile/Heroku-Salesforce-CakePHP)